 JOURNEY Magazine also supports Lynn Gehl, Ph.D., an Algonquin Anishinaabe-kwe from the Ottawa River Valley, Ontario, Canada, who has been working on a challenge of Canada’s Indian Act for 30 years regarding its continued sex discrimination on the matter of unknown and unstated paternity.
-Section 15 denies Indian status to people of Indigenous Nations based on this sex discrimination — people who are in need of status registration and protection of their treaty benefits – in particular their health care and education benefits, and should not bear the brunt of the government of Canada’s desire to eliminate status Indians.
+Section 15 denies Indian status to people of Indigenous Nations based on this sex discrimination — people who are in need of status registration and protection of their treaty benefits – in particular their health care and education benefits, and who should not bear the brunt of the government of Canada’s desire to eliminate status Indians.
+In April, 2017, Gehl won an Ontario Court of Appeal decision granting her Indian status, but continues her advocacy for others.
 Gehl is an advocate, artist, and writer and an outspoken critic of colonial law and policies that harm Indigenous women, men, children and the land.
 Her book The Truth that Wampum Tells: My Debwewin on the Algonquin Land Claims Process, published by Fernwood, is available at her website www.lynngehl.com See also: https://journeymagazineptbo.com/2016/05/20/1104/#more-1104

 JOURNEY Magazine is a community-based online magazine that values the stories, work, efforts, and struggles from the perspective of a diversity of women.
 The writing style emerges from a story-telling framework.
 While the focus is on women’s stories, the writing style does not emerge from a hard-core critical theoretical feminist framework.
 That said, some of the contributors do write from critical theoretical perspective using a story-telling approach to explain complex issues.
 It may be good to keep in mind that grounded critical thinking values that not all writing emerges from a critical theoretical paradigm, and also values that critical thinking is more than criticizing.